 The major differences between solved and closed tickets are the following:

-Closed tickets are locked.
+- Closed tickets are locked.
 They cannot be re-opened or altered.
-They can only be closed via a trigger or automation.
+Tickets can only be closed via a trigger or automation, not an agent.

 Best practice guidelines recommend that you leave a ticket in solved status for 3-5 days before moving to closed.
 This allows your end-users to re-engage with you, and their answers will still be threaded in the same ticket.
 If you move the ticket to a closed state and the user has follow-up questions or needs clarification, their response will open a new (follow-up) ticket rather than thread in the original ticket.